 Who Decides Collective Nouns for People?

-There’s no official committee, or authority, which approves new collective nouns.
-There’s nothing to stop you, us, or anyone else, coming up with new collective nouns and seeing if it gains popularity in lists of collective nouns.
+There’s no official collective nouns committee, or authority, which approves new collective nouns.
+There’s nothing to stop you, us, or anyone else, coming up with new collective nouns and seeing if they gain popularity in lists of collective nouns.

 ADDucation Lists Related to Collective Nouns for People:

-- Spotted a mistake or do you have a suggestion to improve our list of collective nouns for people?
-Please add your comments below…
+- Help improve ADDucation’s list of collective nouns for people by adding your comments below…